HomeBlog Home

 8. Close on Their Terms

 Every home seller has their own reasons for moving.
 One might be working with a relocation company.
 Another might be selling an investment.
-Each seller wants something specific, like a quick closing, extra time before moving out, or certain contract terms.
+Each seller wants something specific, such as a quick closing, extra time before moving out, or specific contract terms.

 Before you make an offer, have your Realtor speak with the listing agent.
 Ask what matters most to the seller in this deal.
 With this information, you can adjust your offer to better fit the seller's wishes.
 When you match your offer to what the seller values, you have a better chance of standing out—even if your price is similar to others.